Washington Post corrects, removes parts of two stories that relied on Steele dossier

 “We feel we are taking the most transparent approach possible,” she told the paper.

 The Steele dossier was compiled and disseminated by an opposition research firm hired by the Clinton campaign.
-It sparked years of media reports trying Mr. Trump to Russia, even though some of its allegations were already questionable.
+It sparked years of media reports tying Mr. Trump to Russia, even though some of its allegations were already questionable.

 It also served as part of the Foreign Intelligence Surveillance Application the FBI used to surveil former Trump campaign Carter Page.